0xcert/framework/docs/certification/schemas/86-base-asset-schema.md

 This convention is the base specification to which all other conventions MUST conform.

-This convention is minimal and adopts only the specification for digital assets from [ERC-721](https://eips.ethereum.org/EIPS/eip-721) while adding the requirement that every digital asset specify to which convention it conforms.
+This convention is minimal and adopts only the specification for digital assets from [ERC-721](https://eips.ethereum.org/EIPS/eip-721) while adding the requirement that every digital asset MUST specify to which convention it conforms.

 ## Specification